"Bitcoins are the future, more people need to know about them!"

 Bitcoins themselves are generated from people all over the world by anybody running a free application, these people are called ‘Bitcoin miners’.

-Miners are sent tough mathematical problem to solve in order to unlock blocks of Bitcoins, the miner who solves the problem first will receive the Bitcoins.
+Miners are sent tough mathematical problems to solve in order to unlock blocks of Bitcoins, the miner who solves the problem first will receive the Bitcoins.
 The more powerful the PC the better the chance of unlocking the Bitcoin blocks.

 The mathematical problems can be increased or decreased in difficulty, helping to keep the output of coins consistent.
 While we may think it is a case of unlocking coins, it is not a quick-rich scheme.